Anti-concentration and honest, adaptive confidence bands: Introduction

-where $\lambda$ denotes the Lebesgue measure on $\RR$ and $r_n(t):=(\log n/n)^{t/(2t+d)}$, the minimax optimal rate of convergence for estimating a density $f$ in the function class $\Sigma(t,L)$ in the sup-metric $d_{\infty}(\hat{f},f)=\sup_{x\in\mathcal{X}}|\hat{f}(x)-f(x)|$.
-We use Lepski's method \citep{Lepski91,Birge2001} to find an adaptive value of the smoothing parameter.
+where $\lambda$ denotes the Lebesgue measure on $\mathbb{R}$ and $r_n(t):=(\log n/n)^{t/(2t+d)}$, the minimax optimal rate of convergence for estimating a density $f$ in the function class $\Sigma (t,L)$ in the sup-metric $d_{\infty}(\hat{f},f)=\sup_{x\in\mathcal {X}}|\hat{f}(x)-f(x)|$.
+We use Lepski's method \cite {Lepski91,Birge2001} to find an adaptive value of the smoothing parameter.
 Here our contribution is to introduce a \textit{Gaussian multiplier bootstrap implementation} of Lepski's method.
 This is a practical proposal since previous implementations relied on conservative (one-sided) maximal inequalities and are not necessarily recommended for practice; see, for example, \cite{GN09b} for a discussion.

 We should also emphasize that our techniques can also be used for constructing honest and/or adaptive confidence bands in many other nonparametric problems, but in this paper we focus on the density problem for the sake of clarity.
-Our result on the anti-concentration of separable Gaussian processes is also of independent interest in many other problems.
+Our techniques [anti-concentration of separable Gaussian processes (Theorem~\ref{thm2}), and coupling inequalities (Theorems~\ref{thmcouplinginequality1} and~\ref{thmcouplinginequality2})] are of particular importance in non-Donsker settings since they allow us to prove validity of the Gaussian multiplier bootstrap for approximating distributions of suprema of sequences of empirical processes of VC type function classes where the metric entropy of the process may increase with $n$.
+Thus these techniques may be important in many nonparametric problems.
 For example, applications of our anti-concentration bounds can be found in \cite{CLR12} and \cite{Chetverikov2012}, which consider the problems of nonparametric inference on a minimum of a function and nonparametric testing of qualitative hypotheses about functions, respectively.